Quadruple jump: Men

 The following table lists the first recorded quadruple jumps by male skaters in men's singles competition.
-Only successfully ratified jumps landed in an ISU sanctioned event, or officially recognized by the ISU count towards these records.
+Only successfully ratified jumps landed in an ISU sanctioned event, or officially recognized by the ISU count toward these records.

-Soviet skater Alexandre Fadeev was the first skater to attempt a quadruple jump (a quad toe loop) in competition, at the 1984 Winter Olympics in Sarajevo, SR Bosnia and Herzegovina, Yugoslavia, but it was not officially recognized by the ISU because of a flawed landing.
+Soviet skater Alexandre Fadeev was the first skater to attempt a quadruple jump (a quadruple toe loop) in competition, at the 1984 Winter Olympics in Sarajevo, but it was not officially recognized by the ISU because of a flawed landing.

-On March 25, 1988, at the 1988 World Championships in Budapest, Hungary, Canadian skater Kurt Browning landed the first ratified quadruple jump (a quad toe loop) in competition (with three turns on the landing).
+On March 25, 1988, at the 1988 World Championships in Budapest, Hungary, Canadian skater Kurt Browning landed the first ratified quadruple jump (a quadruple toe loop) in competition (with three turns on the landing).
 Browning said: "I remember that there were a few people landing the jump (in practice) long before I did, and by watching them I was inspired to try it myself.
 After landing it, I certainly expected more skaters to start doing it in competition.
 I was surprised in the next few years when that really did not happen."

-At the 1994 Winter Olympics in Lillehammer, Norway, Chinese skater Zhang Min landed the first clean quad (a toe loop) in Olympic competition.
+At the 1994 Winter Olympics in Lillehammer, Norway, Chinese skater Zhang Min landed the first clean quadruple (a quadruple toe loop) in Olympic competition.

-On March 7, 1998, at the 1997–98 Junior Grand Prix Final in Lausanne, Switzerland, American skater Timothy Goebel landed the first ratified quadruple Salchow, in combination with a double toe loop.
+On March 7, 1998, at the 1997–98 Junior Grand Prix Final in Lausanne, Switzerland, American skater Timothy Goebel landed the first ratified quadruple Salchow in combination with a double toe loop.

-On September 16, 2011, in the short program at the Colorado Springs Invitational, American skater Brandon Mroz landed the first ratified quad Lutz in a sanctioned competition.
-On November 12, he landed a ratified quad Lutz at the NHK Trophy, becoming the first skater to successfully land a quad Lutz in international competition.
+On September 16, 2011, in the short program at the Colorado Springs Invitational, American skater Brandon Mroz landed the first ratified quadruple Lutz in a sanctioned competition.
+On November 12, he landed a ratified quadruple Lutz at the NHK Trophy, becoming the first skater to successfully land a quadruple Lutz in international competition.

 On April 22, 2016, in the short program at the Team Challenge Cup in Spokane, United States, Japanese skater Shoma Uno landed the first ratified quadruple flip in competition.

-On September 30, 2016, in the short program at the Autumn Classic International in Montreal, Canada, Japanese skater Yuzuru Hanyu landed the first ratified quadruple loop (also known as the "Rittberger" in Europe) in competition.
+On September 30, 2016, in the short program at the Autumn Classic International in Montreal, Canada, Japanese skater Yuzuru Hanyu landed the first ratified quadruple loop in competition.